 On St. Patrick’s Day all lent prohibitions are lifted including meat and alcohol consumption.
 The traditional meal of celebration is corned beef and cabbage.
 The Landmark Tavern on 11th Ave at West 46th Street is known for their traditional Irish style including this traditional dish.
 On Monday nights, they bring the Irish tunes to you live from 8pm to 11pm.

 If we don’t know anything else about St. Patrick’s Day, we all know that the beer is immensely important.
 Mustang Harry’s is known as one of the best sports bars in the city but there is so much more to offer with their motto “good food and good spirits”.
 The Irish owned and employed bar is filled with think Irish accents and Irish Whiskeys and beers.
+They feature a daily happy hour from 5pm to 9pm.

 The Saint Patrick’s Day parade has been marching down 5th Ave on Saint Patrick’s Day for over 250 years!
 Run entirely by volunteers, the parade has become a non-profit organization for all New Yorkers to enjoy.
-The parade will begin at 11am on 44th street and will continue on to 79th street.
+The parade will begin on March 17th at 11am on 44th street and will continue on to 79th street.
 If you cant make it, the parade will be streaming live on the website and on NBC channel 4.
 There’s honestly no better way to celebrate!

 What are your favorite ways to celebrate St. Patty’s Day?
 Share below!